Nuclear electromagnetic pulse: On cars

 An EMP would probably not affect most cars, despite modern cars' heavy use of electronics, because cars' electronic circuits and cabling are likely too short to be affected.
 In addition, cars' metallic frames provide some protection.
 However, even a small percentage of cars breaking down due to an electronic malfunction would cause traffic jams.

 On small electronics

-An EMP has a smaller effect the shorter the length of an electrical conductor; though other factors affect the vulnerability of electronics as well, so no cutoff length determines whether some piece of equipment will survive.
+An EMP has a smaller effect on shorter lengths of an electrical conductor.
+Other factors affect the vulnerability of electronics as well, so no hard cutoff length determines whether some piece of equipment will survive.
 However, small electronic devices, such as wristwatches and cell phones, would most likely withstand an EMP.

 On humans and animals

 Though electric potential difference can accumulate in electrical conductors after an EMP, it will generally not flow out into human or animal bodies, and thus contact is safe.

 EMPs of sufficient magnitude and length have the potential to affect the human body.
 Possible side effects include cellular mutations, nervous system damages, internal burns, brain damage, and temporary problems with thinking and memory.
 However, this would be in extreme cases like being near the center of the blast and being exposed to a large amount of radiation and EMP waves.

 A study found that exposure to 200–400 pulses of EMP caused the leaking of vessels in the brain, leakage that has been linked to small problems with thinking and memory recollection.
 These effects could last up to 12 hours after the exposure.
 Due to the long exposure time needed to see any of these effects it is unlikely that anyone would see these effects even if exposed for a small period of time.
 Also, the human body will see little effect as signals are passed chemically and not electrically making it hard to be affected by EMP waves.